Alexkael/Alexkael.github.io/_pages/about.md

 - Efficiency Robustness of GenAI: Building empirical and theoretical foundations to analyse and mitigate vulnerabilities in reasoning efficiency. [[ICML26b](https://arxiv.org/pdf/2605.08876),[AAAI26](https://ojs.aaai.org/index.php/AAAI/article/view/40486)]

-I am pleased to announce multiple openings for PhD and internship positions for the 2025/26 academic year.
-Scholarships are available through the [University of Exeter](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/) and the [CSC-Exeter program](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/).
-If you are interested in these opportunities or would like to discuss potential collaborations, please don't hesitate to contact me at g.jin@exeter.ac.uk.
+I am pleased to announce multiple openings for PhD and post-doctoral positions for the 2026/27 academic year.
+If you are interested in these opportunities or would like to discuss potential collaborations, please don't hesitate to contact me at gaojiejin at um dot edu dot mo.

 # Recent News
 - (08/2026) I will be serving as an Area Chair for ICLR 2027.